timatom/timatom.github.io/pages/about-me.md

 permalink: /pages/about/
 ---

-Timothy Rollings is a computer science graduate student at the Georgia Institute of Technology, specializing in machine learning.
+Timothy Rollings is a data scientist and graduate student at the Georgia Institute of Technology, majoring in computer science with a specialization in machine learning.
+His experience includes researching machine learning applications in oil pipeline dynamics and computer vision algorithms for multi-object tracking in robotics.
 His research interests include machine learning, artificial intellegence, and cognitive neuroscience.
-He has industry experience as a data scientist and academic experience involving machine learning (namely computer vision).
+His background in both industry and academic research in machine learning allows him to bridge between both academic research and application.